SoAp9035/cloudra-app/NOTES.md

 - Projede kullanılan API ve benzeri veri setleri için atıf yapılması gerekiyor.
 Aşağıdakiler yazılacak.
     - NASA POWER API data has been used (NASA Langley Research Center, https://power.larc.nasa.gov).
+    - OpenStreetMap map data and map search service have been used (OpenStreetMap, https://www.openstreetmap.org).
+    - Leaflet JavaScript library is used for interactive maps (Leaflet, https://leafletjs.com).